-The following table provides a brief description of recently issued accounting standards:

-Prescribed Title and reference Effective Date Commentary Accounting Standard Update ("ASU") No. 2015- 11, "Inventory" (Topic 330): Simplifying the Measurement of Inventory.
+The following table provides a brief description of recently issued accounting standards: Title and reference Prescribed Effective Date Commentary Accounting Standard Update ("ASU") No. 2015-11, "Inventory" (Topic 330): Simplifying the Measurement of Inventory.
 Fiscal years beginning after December 15, 2016 and for interim periods therein.
 In July 2015, the FASB issued ASU No. 2015-11, "Inventory" (Topic 330): Simplifying the Measurement of Inventory ("ASU 2015-11").
 ASU 2015-11 simplifies the measurement of inventory by requiring certain inventory to be subsequently measured at the lower of cost and net realizable value.
 The amendments in this guidance are effective for fiscal years beginning after December 15, 2016 and for interim periods therein and did not have a significant impact on the Company's consolidated financial statements upon adoption.
 ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" Fiscal years beginning after December 15, 2017 and for interim periods therein.
 In May 2014, the FASB issued guidance that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most recent current revenue recognition guidance, including industry-specific guidance.
 The core principle of the revenue model is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance also specifies the accounting for certain incremental costs of obtaining a contract and costs to fulfill a contract with a customer.
 Entities have the option of applying either a full retrospective approach to all periods presented or a modified approach that reflects differences prior to the date of adoption as an adjustment to equity.
 In April 2015, FASB deferred the effective date of this guidance until January 1, 2018 and the Company is currently assessing the impact of this guidance on its consolidated financial statements.
-ASU No. 2014-15, "Presentation of Financial Statements - Going Concern" (Subtopic 205- 40): Disclosure of Uncertainty about an Entity's Ability to Continue as a Going Concern.
-Fiscal years, and interim periods within those years, beginning on or after December 15, 2016, with early adoption permitted.
+ASU No. 2014-15, "Presentation of Financial Statements - Going Concern" (Subtopic 205-40): Disclosure of Uncertainty about an Fiscal years, and interim periods within those years, beginning on or after December 15, 2016, with early adoption permitted.
 In August 2014, the FASB issued ASU No. 2014-15, "Presentation of Financial Statements - Going Concern" (Subtopic 205-40): Disclosure of Uncertainty about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
-ASU 2014-15 provides guidance that establishes management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and setting rules for how this information should be disclosed in the financial statements.
-Adoption of this new standard did not have a significant impact on the Company's consolidated financial statements.
-See note 1 regarding management's current disclosures regarding the Company's ability to continue as a going concern.